 Weight Loss Procedures

-Our program is dedicated to identifying those who need the procedure most and offering them options to lose the weight.
-Today, patients have a variety of procedures from which to choose, with each of these procedures achieving weight loss goals in a slightly different manner.
+Our program is dedicated to identifying those who need weight loss procedures and offering them options to lose the weight.
+Today, patients have a variety of procedures from which to choose, surgical options as well as non-surgical options, with each of these procedures achieving weight loss goals in a slightly different manner.

 Gastric Sleeve / Sleeve Gastrectomy

 As one of the newer standalone stapled weight loss procedures, the gastric sleeve has quickly become the most popular bariatric surgery in the United States.
 It is a straightforward procedure that removes 70-80% of the existing stomach pouch in a vertical manner, using restriction alone to achieve long-term results similar to the gastric bypass.

 The gastric sleeve does not alter the small intestine in any way.

 Long considered the gold standard in bariatric surgery, the gastric bypass offers the greatest excess weight loss and obesity related disease resolution potential of any of the procedures we offer.
 The bypass works by both limiting the amount of food the patient can eat (restriction) and limiting the number of calories absorbed through the small intestine (malabsorption).
 It can be particularly useful for those suffering from uncontrolled type-2 diabetes or acid reflux.